ash/raku-course/essentials/typed-variables/exercises/prompt-strings/solution/index.md

 ## Code

-Here is the complete program that sovles the job and prints both the entered string and its type.
+Here is the complete program that does the job and prints both the entered string and its type.

 ```raku
 my $name = prompt 'What is your name? ';